 A diamond’s cut indicates the interaction between the light and the diamond’s facets.
 There are many cut options, with round being the most popular, as well as marquise, oval, emerald, pear, and more.
 A masterfully cut diamond has elements like symmetry on its side, making it look more brilliant and sparkly than lesser-quality diamond cuts.

 Photo Credit: Dear Juliet Photography

 Antique and vintage diamond engagement ring styles make great choices in 2019 and beyond—they’re one of our personal faves!
-Whether you select a genuine antique ring from a jeweler that specializes in vintage jewelry, have a family heirloom available, or are shopping from a modern selection of antique-inspired rings, there are endless options.
+Whether you select a genuine antique ring from a jeweler that specializes in vintage jewelry, have a family heirloom available, or are shopping from a modern selection of antique-inspired rings, the options are endless.
 Antique-looking rings are unique and vary based on the era they are emulating.

 For example, you might choose from a 1920s-inspired art deco ring or a floral-style ring that’s reminiscent of the 1900s.
 Just look to Miley Cyrus’s art nouveau engagement ring if you need further proof that antique diamond rings are a must-have in 2019.

 Antique-style diamond engagement rings feature intricate patterns and designs, both in the layout of the diamonds and the intricate settings.
 They also were typically cut by hand, which means each one is unique and one of a kind.

 Pavé diamonds are small diamonds set close together with barely visible settings, creating the look of continuous sparkle.
 Pavé diamonds are typically placed around a larger center stone as a complementary design element that enhances the brilliance of the ring.
 In 2019, we are seeing an increase in pavé designs for brides who love luxury and extra sparkle.